|

 point to watch and learn from the master.
 However, I

-was intimidated by her brilliance.
+was also intimidated by her brilliance.
 It was

 painful to realize she possessed social skills I